 You will be required to demonstrate flexibility.

 You will be required to, while wearing a 50 pound weighted vest, couple two 2.5 inch fire hoses to a master stream device, then climb four flights of stairs and hoist, through a window, a 50 foot section of 2.5 inch fire hose with a nozzle attached.
-You will need to complete this task in 70 seconds or less.
+You will need to complete this task in seventy (70) seconds or less.

 You will then complete a ladder lift as well as climb the ladder to demonstrate comfort with heights.

 Finally, you will be required to run 1.5 miles in a limited period of time.
 Specific time parameters are based on age and gender.
-This information will be provided to you during the orientation session.

 If you are unable to successfully complete any portion of the agility test within the specified time frames, you will be disqualified from the remainder of the hiring process.

 The agility test and written exam will be performed on the same day.
 Be prepared to take your agility test first, then your written exam.
 The agility test requires that you wear athletic shoes and exercise clothing.